MANAGERS OF VOLUNTEER ENGAGEMENT

 2011–2012

-The organization is re-branded as MOVE - Managers of Volunteer Engagement with renewed interest from local volunteer managers and community members.
-New logo is created and organization is officially accepted by Washburn Law Clinic to begin working on 501(c)3.
+The organization was rebranded as MOVE — Managers of Volunteer Engagement — generating renewed interest from local volunteer managers and community members.
+A new logo was created, and the organization was formally accepted by the Washburn Law Clinic to begin the process of obtaining 501(c)(3) status.

 2019

-MOVE Board of Directors vote to re-establish a professional development scholarship fund and award the first grant for a member to pursue her CVA - Certification in Volunteer Administration.
+The MOVE Board of Directors voted to reestablish a professional development scholarship fund and awarded its first grant.

 2020